GateDigger/DataHub/README.md

    - Creates a procedure which will apply rules to main objects and manage potential errors during application
    - TODO: introduce an optional parameter which would allow to resume rule application from a certain rule onwards

 Every script prints out the code it intends to execute; I encourage your caution and dilligence, use the comment functionality.
-Now hold my beer as I try to build a CRUD application upon this in APEX...
+Now it is time to build an APEX CRUD application on top of this...

 ## License